 - Tax-loss harvesting feature available on all taxable investment accounts

-- You can get a dedicated personal financial advisor with a minimum account balance of $100,000
+- You can get a dedicated personal financial advisor with a minimum account balance of $100,000 or by purchasing packages.

 - The Financial Tools software is free to use, and provides valuable financial tools including investment analysis